RoninTech/ta-helper/content/articles/travel-tech.md

 <a href="https://en.wikipedia.org/wiki/Sony_CLI%C3%89_NX_Series"><img src="https://m.media-amazon.com/images/I/51TK2A0XW1L._AC_SY355_.jpg" height="150" alt="Sony Clie NX70V" title="Sony Clie NX70V"> <img src="http://www.palminfocenter.com/images/ind_img_ti.jpg" height="150" alt="Sony Clie NX70V" title="Sony Clie NX70V"></a>

 The next travel tech change for us was when Sony Clie's came out.
 They could do everything the Palm Pilot could do but they also could play music and they had a colour display!
-So books, games and music and we could dump the Diskman and CD's and replace them with some Sony memory sticks.
+So books, games, music and we could dump the Diskman and CD's, replacing them with some Sony memory sticks.
 We both had one which removed any issues with sharing. :smile: The Clie's did have a camera but they were much inferior to our Canon point and shoot.

 ## Smartphones